jalpp/Chesslise/README.md

 # Image Generation
 - [Lichess Gifs](https://github.com/lichess-org/lila-gif)

-# LISEBOT High-level Design
+# Chesslise High-level Design
 ![Lisev10B drawio](https://github.com/jalpp/LichessSearchEngineBot/assets/92553013/ab1aa349-135b-4f57-a592-bba4e6faf733)

-# How to add Lise to your Discord server
+# How to add Chesslise to your Discord server
 - Head over to [App Directory](https://discord.com/application-directory/930544707300393021)
 - Click on "Add to Server"
 - If you are not logged in to Discord you might have to log in